RasaHQ/rasa/docs/installation.rst

     pip install rasa_core

+Unless you've already got numpy & scipy installed, we highly recommend that you install and use `Anaconda <https://www.continuum.io\/downloads>`_.

-If you want to use the bleeding edge version use github + setup.py:
+If you want to use the bleeding edge version of Rasa use github + setup.py:

 .. code-block:: bash